Why Movement Is the Foundation of Health (and Why Most People Lack It)

 👉 Small changes in daily movement can significantly improve long-term wellbeing.

-If You Want to Improve Your Movement and Wellbeing
+If You Want to Improve Your Movement and Well-being

 👉 it is worth considering an approach that focuses on understanding movement and the body as a whole.